KVVF

-KVVF (Latino Mix 105.7 FM) is a commercial radio station licensed to Santa Clara, California, and is simulcast on 100.7 KVVZ San Rafael.
+KVVF (105.7 FM) is a commercial radio station licensed to Santa Clara, California, and is simulcast on 100.7 KVVZ San Rafael.
 They are owned by Univision Communications, with studios at 1940 Zanker Road in San Jose.
-They serve the San Francisco Bay Area with a Spanish CHR radio format, using the slogan "Reggaeton y más."
-KVVF and KVVZ are the San Jose affiliates for the Uforia Audio Network.
+They serve the San Francisco Bay Area with a Spanish CHR format, using the slogan "Reggaeton y más".

 KVVF has an effective radiated power (ERP) of 50,000 watts.
 The transmitter is off California State Route 130 in San Jose, near Mount Hamilton.
 KVVF broadcasts using HD Radio technology.

 History

 Early years (1964–2002)

 On September 25, 1964, the station signed on as KREP, owned by Robert E. Podesta and his wife Marcella.
 In 1972, Bob Kieve and Santa Clara Broadcasters bought KREP for $470,000 and changed the call sign to KARA, with an English-language adult contemporary format.

 From 1997 to 2000, KARA was the flagship station for the San Jose Sharks NHL hockey team before KUFX took over in 2000.